DevExpress/testcafe/docs/articles/documentation/using-testcafe/programming-interface/runner.md

 #### Quarantine Mode

-The quarantine mode is designed to isolate *non-deterministic* tests (that is, tests that sometimes pass and fail without any apparent reason) from the rest of the test base (*healthy* tests).
+The quarantine mode is designed to isolate *non-deterministic* tests (that is, tests that pass and fail without any apparent reason) from the other tests.

+When the quarantine mode is enabled, tests run according to the following logic:

+1. A test runs at the first time.
+If it passes, TestCafe proceeds to the next test.
+2. If the test fails, it runs again until it passes or fails three times.
-In this mode, a failed test is executed several times.
-The test result depends on the outcome (passed or failed) that occurs most often.
-That is, if the test fails on most attempts, the result is failed.
-If the test result differs between test runs, the test is marked as unstable.
+3. The most frequent outcome is recorded as the test result.
+4. If the test result differs between test runs, the test is marked as unstable.

+> Note that it increases the test task's duration if you enable quarantine mode on your test machine because failed tests are executed three to five times.

 See Martin Fowler's [Eradicating Non-Determinism in Tests](http://martinfowler.com/articles/nonDeterminism.html) article for more information about non-deterministic tests.

 ### stop

-Stops all pending test tasks.
+Stops all the pending test tasks.

 ```text
 async stop()